 NYTD stands for the National Youth in Transition Database.
 The database collects information on youth in foster care and those who have aged out.
 States are required to collect information from young people at ages 17, 19 and 21 about how they are doing with finances, housing, health, education and more.

 Why does it matter to you?

-If you want to be involved in improving life for youth who age out of foster care, NYTD might present a chance to get involved with your state.
-Contact your state Independent Living Coordinator and ask if you can be part of the NYTD team.
+If you want to be involved in improving life for foster youth, NYTD presents an opportunity to get involved.
+Contact your state's Independent Living Coordinator and ask if you can be part of the NYTD team.

 Oregon and Nevada Youth, Take the Survey!